 But that’s part of the appeal.
 “Half the fun is the fear of it getting sucked up into your bowels,” he adds.
 “There’s something really kinky and dirty knowing you’re ignoring the ‘exit only’ sign, so the trick is to yo-yo it at the right spot for maximum pleasure, and it takes a lot of concentration to make sure it doesn’t go past the point of no return.”

 And it’s all worth it.
 “It’s called the male G-spot for a reason,” he adds.
 “Regular orgasms are nothing compared to a prostate orgasm.”

-To many straight guys, the prostate is a mystery: They won’t even consider a lick of outer anal play, not to mention getting fucked by an egg.
+To many straight guys, the prostate is a mystery: They won’t even consider a lick of outer anal play, not to mention prostate milking or getting fucked by an egg.
 They’re aware they’re denying themselves pleasure, but too embarrassed and uptight to venture deeper.
 Just how powerful is methadone_cyclone’s brand of prostate play?
 And what exactly is the “point of no return” he talks about?

 What Happens When Your Astronaut Drifts Away

 According to Dr. Carla Cork, a physician in Indiana, “men may gain sexual gratification by having their prostate massaged or stimulated externally or internally.”
 If you need proof, see exhibit No. 1: guys who ejaculate during their prostate exams.
 Prostate stimulation is fun and recommended for those willing to try — but of course, there are risks to consider if you play recklessly.

 That is, you should get a handle on it.
 Literally.